Sant Celoni: Geography

 The municipality of Sant Celoni comprises the town center, the most populated (17,076 inhabitants, 2012), plus come other group of scattered nuclei.
 The urban area of Pertegàs (260 inhabitants) is next to the town center, from which it is separated by the entrance road to Sant Celoni, connecting with the C-35 on the east side (Porta de Llevant).
 It is currently considered another neighborhood in the city center.
 Although it now occupies a peripheral situation, near its boundaries there is the church of Sant Martí de Pertegàs, which in fact was the original nucleus of the town.
 La Batllòria (1,097 inhabitants) is the most populated town outside the town center.
 It is located at the northern end of the municipality, next to Riells and Viabrea, from which it is separated by the C-35 road.
 Vilardell is a town around the church of Sant Llorenç, on the other side of the C-35 road and the AP7 motorway, at the foot of the Montnegre massif.
 The place was the scene of the legend of Soler de Vilardell and the dragon.
 The rest of the nuclei are more scattered, scattered within the Montnegre natural park, and with a smaller population: Olzinelles, in the south, near Vallgorguina, includes some farmhouses around the church of Sant Esteve; Fuirosos, to the east, includes a few farmhouses around the church of Sant Cebrià; and Montnegre, in the southeast, which includes some farmhouses around the church of Sant Martí de Montnegre.

-All these nuclei of population, alone or grouped, constituted independent municipalities until they were integrated in Sant Celoni in the years ranging from 1930-36.
-Montnegre had been the center of the Barony of Montnegre, and with this name it constituted an independent municipality, together with the towns of Fuirosos and the Batllòria, until the years 1932-36.
+All these nuclei of population, alone or grouped, constituted independent municipalities until they were integrated in Sant Celoni in the years ranging from 1930 to 1936.
+Montnegre had been the center of the Barony of Montnegre, and with this name it constituted an independent municipality, together with the towns of Fuirosos and the Batllòria, until the years 1932–36.
 For its part, Olzinelles also had its own municipality, along with Vilardell, until 1930.

 In contrast to the depopulation caused by the abandonment of traditional activities (cultivation, grazing and those related to the exploitation of the forest), it is necessary to mention the appearance of different urbanizations within the Montnegre area from the second half of the twentieth century, which have gradually become nuclei of stable population: Can Coll (98 inhabitants), Cal Batlle (66) and the Boscos del Montnegre (237).

 For its part, the town of Sant Celoni is divided into the following neighborhoods: Les Borrelles, Can Sans, Zona Residencial de les Torres, Illes Belles, Sant Ponç, El Pertegàs, Carrer Major de Baix or Barri de la Força, Carrer Mayor de Dalt or Barri Vilanova, Molí Paperer, Zona Residencial dels Esports, Turó Mare de Déu del Puig, Avinguda de la Pau, El Sot de les Granotes and Pla de Palau.